Learn how to create and manage Object Storage buckets and objects.

 Via AWS s3

-Via AWS s3api
+Via AWS S3API

-in the navigation bar on the left and then on the My containers
+Click on Object Storage in the navigation bar on the left and then on the My containers tab.

 Create a bucket